vimpunk/cratetorrent/DESIGN.md

 Since the minimum timeout granularity is measured in seconds, the timeout procedure is also part of the session tick.

+### Seeding

+Seeding is relatively uncomplicated, on the peer session level, anyway.
+The peer sends us requests for a block and we check if 1) the block is correct, 2) aren't choked and 3) aren't already requesting the same block.
+If these checks pass, the peer session sends a request to the disk task to [fetch the block](#reading-from-disk).

 ### Messages

 The messages a peer can exchange is detailed [here](./PEER_MESSAGES.md).